 And suppose in case you’re a hot sleeper.
 In that case, polyfoam is more breathable than memory foam since the material is spongy and lets air pass through.

 Down and Feather

-Since down and feather mattress toppers are made from natural means, there are no chemicals involved except the ones they use for the disinfection of the materials if needed.
+Since down and feather mattress toppers are made from natural materials, no chemicals are involved except those used to disinfect the materials if needed.

 One of the best reasons to get down and feather is they’re hypoallergenic, a perfect material for people with asthma and allergies.

 Wool mattress toppers belong to the natural types of mattress toppers.
-The wool comes from sheep’s fur, and wool is used for many different purposes, such as clothing, carpets, blankets, and mattress toppers.
+The wool comes from sheep’s fur and is used for many different purposes, such as clothing, carpets, blankets, and mattress toppers.

 Wool is notoriously soft and fluffy, which is a good factor when you’re a fan of soft and plush beds.
 And it also has good thermoregulation properties that make you cool when hot and makes you warm when it’s cold.